 • slow weight loss.

-Patients with gradual deformity may indicate a persistent feeling of heaviness in the right hypochondrium, burning pain along the entire length of the small intestine, and dyspeptic disorders.
+Patients with gradual deformation may indicate a persistent feeling of heaviness in the right hypochondrium, burning pain along the entire length of the small intestine, and dyspeptic disorders.

 The greatest danger is necrosis of the cervical segment of the gallbladder due to prolonged deformation, which can provoke tissue decomposition and the penetration of bile fluid into the abdominal cavity.
-This, in turn, can cause peritonitis and death if timely assistance is not provided to the patient.
+This, in turn, can cause peritonitis and death if the patient is not provided with timely assistance.

 According to anatomical data, the gallbladder can be virtually divided into three sections: the cervical region, the bottom and the body of the bladder.
-The most common deformity of the gallbladder is the bend between the body and the bottom.
-Such an inflection is symptomatically characterized by the occurrence of nausea, increased sweating, acute pain in the hypochondrium on the right, radiating to the scapular and costal regions.
-Changes in complexion, loss of body weight are possible.
+The most common deformation of the gallbladder is an inflection between the body and the bottom.
+Such an inflection is symptomatically characterized by the occurrence of nausea, increased sweating, acute pain in the hypochondrium on the right, extending to the scapular and costal region.
+Possible changes in complexion and weight loss.
 Failure to provide assistance in this situation can lead to extremely negative consequences, which we will talk about a little later.

-Multiple deformation of the gallbladder by an inflection (violation of the shape of the organ in several places at the same time) also occurs, but less often.
-Such a pathology can contribute to an increase in the size of the gallbladder, the formation of calculous cholecystitis, the development of an adhesive process, and a disorder of blood flow in the liver.
-The patient's condition is usually severe, with clear symptoms of dyspepsia and severe pain.
+Repeated deformation of the gallbladder by bending (violation of the shape of the organ in several places at the same time) also occurs, but less frequently.
+This pathology can contribute to an increase in the size of the gallbladder, the formation calculous cholecystitis, development adhesive process, blood flow disorder in the liver area.
+The patient's condition is usually severe, occurring with clear symptoms of dyspepsia and severe pain.

-You can often find such a diagnosis as labile deformity of the gallbladder.
-Labile deformity is a temporary phenomenon that occurs during heavy physical exertion, when carrying weights, and also for other reasons.
-Such a violation is usually not accompanied by any symptoms and goes away on its own after a while.
+You can often find a diagnosis such as labile deformation of the gallbladder.
+Labile deformation is a temporary phenomenon that occurs during heavy physical activity, when carrying heavy objects, and also for other reasons.
+This disorder is usually not accompanied by any symptoms and goes away on its own after some time.

-No less often you can find another variant of deformity - a deformation of the gallbladder neck.
-Usually, this phenomenon appears against the background of a sluggish chronic inflammation - cholecystitis.
-In this case, the inflammatory process spreads to the outer walls of the gallbladder: in this case, adhesions are formed, which lead to deformation of the organ.
-This condition contributes to the disorder of the digestive process and even a change in the composition of the bile secretion.
-Sometimes the deformity of the neck is a complete twisting of the gallbladder around its axis.
-This situation can develop as a result of prolapse of some internal organs, which can happen due to prolonged physical overload, due to lengthening of the cervical gallbladder, or its sagging.
-Rarely, twisting of the organ in the cervical region occurs several times: this situation is considered the most critical, since it inevitably leads to a violation of blood flow in the organ.
+No less often you can find another variant of deformation - this is deformation of the neck of the gallbladder.
+Usually this phenomenon appears against the background of sluggish chronic inflammation - cholecystitis.
+In this case, the inflammatory process spreads to the outer walls of the gallbladder: adhesions are formed, which lead to deformation of the organ.
+This condition contributes to disruption of the digestive process and even changes in the composition of bile secretion.
+Sometimes the cervical deformity is a complete twisting of the gallbladder around its axis.
+This situation can develop as a result of prolapse of some internal organs, which can happen due to prolonged physical overload, due to elongation of the cervical part of the gallbladder, or its sagging.
+Rarely does an organ twist in the cervical area several times: this situation is considered the most critical, as it inevitably leads to disruption of blood flow in the organ.

-Deformation of the walls of the gallbladder can occur against the background of chronic cholecystitis, which is associated with sclerotic changes in the walls of the organ, or with the development of adhesive disease in the bottom.
-The deformation of the walls of the gallbladder is perfectly distinguishable during ultrasound diagnostics.
-An ultrasound specialist will notice protrusions, parietal cavities, and sometimes calcium deposits at the walls of the organ, which together affect the overall picture of the gallbladder.
+Deformation of the walls of the gallbladder can occur against the background of chronic cholecystitis, which is associated with sclerotic changes in the walls of the organ, or with the development of adhesive disease in the fundus.
+Deformation of the walls of the gallbladder is clearly visible during ultrasound diagnostics.
+An ultrasound specialist will notice protrusions, parietal depressions, and sometimes calcium deposits near the walls of the organ, which together affect the overall picture of the gallbladder.

-Contour deformation of the gallbladder also belongs to the types of wall deformation.
-The essence of this violation is clear from the name: there is a change in the contours of the organ.
-Normally, the gallbladder resembles a pear-shaped formation connected to the liver by the lower part.
-With a contour deformation, the outlines of the gallbladder change in one direction or another.
-This can be caused by a chronic inflammatory process in the organ, or a violation of the excretion of bile.
-As a rule, pronounced contour deformity is accompanied by pain, especially after eating, or as a result of stress or carrying heavy loads.
+Types of wall deformation include contour deformation of the gallbladder.
+The essence of this disorder is clear from the name: a change in the contours of the organ occurs.
+Normally, the gallbladder resembles a pear-shaped formation connected to the liver at the bottom.
+With contour deformation, the outline of the gallbladder changes in one direction or another.
+This may be caused by a chronic inflammatory process in the organ, or a violation of the excretion of bile.
+As a rule, pronounced contour deformation is accompanied by pain, especially after eating, or as a result of stress or carrying heavy objects.

 Deformation of the body of the gallbladder, according to statistics, can occur in 15% of absolutely healthy people.
-Often this defect is discovered by chance and may not affect the digestion processes and the patient's well-being.
-However, over time, many begin to notice a violation of the motor function of the gastrointestinal tract, the formation of sediment and stones in the gallbladder, and the development of cholecystitis.
-The likelihood of complications is determined by the nature and degree of the deformity, as well as the lifestyle and diet of the patient.
-In any case, if any of the variants of gallbladder deformation is detected, periodic observation by a doctor is recommended.
+Often this defect is discovered by chance and may not affect the digestive processes or the patient’s well-being.
+However, over time, many begin to notice a violation motor function gastrointestinal tract, formation of sediment and stones in the gall bladder, development of cholecystitis.
+The likelihood of complications is determined by the nature and degree of deformation, as well as the patient’s lifestyle and diet.
+In any case, if any of the variants of gallbladder deformation are detected, periodic monitoring by a doctor is recommended.

-Various deformities of the gallbladder are not a sentence.
-The situation can be alleviated if timely measures are taken to change diet and lifestyle in order to facilitate the work of the biliary and biliary organs.
+Various deformations of the gallbladder are not a death sentence.
+The situation can be alleviated if timely measures are taken to change diet and lifestyle in order to facilitate the work of the bile-forming and bile-excreting organs.

 , , ,

-Deformation of the gallbladder in adults can occur as a result of previous cholecystitis (both acute and chronic), as well as after Botkin's disease (hepatitis A).
-If a deformity is found in an adult, then it is quite possible that it is congenital, it is just that the patient has never been examined for diseases of the biliary tract before.
+Deformation of the gallbladder in adults can occur as a result of cholecystitis (both acute and chronic), as well as after Botkin's disease (hepatitis A).
+If a deformity is discovered in an adult, it is quite possible that it is congenital; the patient has simply never been examined for diseases of the biliary tract before.

-Such a change in the organ may not manifest itself in any way and be discovered by chance, or stand out with general standard symptoms:
+Such a change in an organ may not manifest itself in any way and be discovered by chance, or be characterized by general standard symptoms:

 • attacks of nausea and vomiting;

-• soreness in the epigastrium and right hypochondrium;
+• pain in the epigastrium and right hypochondrium;

 • flatulence;